regen-network/regen-ledger/rfcs/001-ecosystem-service-credit-module.md

 Retirement is the state in which a credit can no longer be transferred.
 In conventional blockchain terminology, this is practically equivalent to the burned state and the word burn may be used in the technical implementation.
 The main difference is that we still care to actively track the balance of retired credits.
 Conceptually retiring a credit implies that the holder of a credit is “consuming” the credit as an offset to satisfy voluntary or compliance-related offset commitments.

-Credits that are retired cannot be un-retired by either the credit issuer, or credit designer.
+Credit retirement is permanent.
+Retired credits cannot be un-retired by either the credit issuer or credit designer.

 ## Operations